lesfleursdelanuitdev/mycelia-kernel-plugin-system/README.md

 - **Standalone mode** - Works without message system or other dependencies
 - **Built-in hooks** - Ships with `useListeners` for event-driven architectures (see [Simple Event System Example](#simple-event-system-example)), plus `useQueue` and `useSpeak`

+**Facets** are the concrete runtime capabilities produced by hooks and attached to the system.

 ## Quick Start

 ### Using useBase (Recommended)